Maging Sino Ka Man: Ang Pagbabalik: Part 1: Six Months Later

-Six months after Eli and Jackie’s marriage, their lives appear harmonious as they enjoy a second honeymoon in Barcelona.
-Jackie's parents have reconciled, and JB and Celine are engaged.
+Six months after Eli and Jackie’s marriage, their lives appear harmonious.
+They enjoy a second honeymoon in Barcelona.
+Jackie's parents have reconciled.
+JB and Celine are engaged.
 Jackie informs Eli that she might be pregnant.

-Tensions emerge when Jackie discovers that she is not pregnant after all.
-At the same time, Celine experiences severe stomach pains, leading JB to suspect that she is expecting a child.
-Meanwhile, the Madrigals’ newly inaugurated business becomes the target of a mysterious bombing attack.
+Tensions arise when Jackie discovers she is not pregnant.
+At the same time, Celine experiences severe stomach pains.
+JB suspects that she may be pregnant.
+Meanwhile, the Madrigals' newly inaugurated business becomes the target of a mysterious bombing.

 A new character, Jessica, enters the story and confronts Fidel about their past affair.
-Veronica then reveals that Lena is also Fidel’s daughter, and vows revenge for the hardships she and her daughter have endured.
+Veronica then reveals that Lena is also Fidel’s daughter and vows revenge for the hardships she and her daughter have endured.

 While Jackie carries out charity work for the victims of the bombing, Veronica (also called Veron) disguises herself as a frail mother caring for a sick daughter who happens to idolize Jackie.
 Out of compassion, Jackie promises to visit the child, unknowingly setting in motion a new series of events that will once again change the course of her life.

 Part 2: The Revenge of the Mistress and the Daughter

-Everyone rushes around as a new day begins.
-Jackie prepares to visit Veron and her daughter, while Veron makes frantic calls to bring Lena home.
-Celine struggles to hide her condition from JB.
-Eli is sent by his father-in-law, Fidel, to meet with a certain Mr. Jimenez.
-Eli tries to convince Mr. Jimenez to invest in Fidel's project, but he is declined because of Fidel's reputation.
-Eli is forced to defend Fidel's credibility, but only ends up upsetting both Mr. Jimenez and Fidel.
-He goes to St. Rita to seek comfort and confide to Dadoods at his grave.
+Everyone is uneasy as a new day begins.
+Veronica reveals that Lena is Fidel’s daughter, renewing conflict within the Madrigal family.
+Eli tries to convince Mr. Jimenez to invest in Fidel's project, but he declines because of Fidel's reputation.
+Eli is forced to defend Fidel's credibility, but ends up upsetting both Mr. Jimenez and Fidel.
+He goes to St. Rita to seek comfort and confide in Dadoods at his grave.

-Meanwhile, Jackie and Celine are upset to learn that Veron has tricked them to her home, all to tell to them that Lena is Jackie's half-sister.
-The two cousins are unconvinced by this news and leave, but Jackie remains bothered by the incident.
-Soon, Jackie discovers that Celine might be pregnant but is saddened by the fact that she might end up not having a child at all.
-Lena confronts her mother and asks her to stop begging the Madrigals to accept her as family, but Veron insists on seeking revenge, so Lena decides to run away.
+Meanwhile, Jackie and Celine are upset to learn that Veron has tricked them into coming to her home only to tell them that Lena is Jackie's half-sister.
+Jackie and Celine are unconvinced and leave, but Jackie remains bothered by the incident.
+Jackie discovers that Celine might be pregnant, but is saddened by the fact that she might end up not having a child.
+Lena confronts her mother and asks her to stop begging the Madrigals to accept her as family, but Veron insists on seeking revenge.
+Lena decides to run away.
 She returns to St. Rita to reunite with Joaquin, her one true love.
-She fails to find him there, but instead meets Eli and mistakes him for Joaquin.
-Veron tries to seduce Fidel, while Monique and Jackie are away, but she is stopped.
+She fails to find him there, but meets Eli and mistakes him for Joaquin.
+Veron tries to seduce Fidel while Monique and Jackie are away, but she is stopped.